 Usage

-To list the required parameters, simply type:
+To list all available parameters, simply type:

 $ rf-fold -h